kragen/derctuo/merkle-ropes.md

 fork with the total amount of hashing (PoW) work in its leafnodes, then you can choose a random leaf node to which to validate the path down from the current state, for example in proportion to the amount of hashing it is claimed to represent.
-If you've been fed a fake blockchain that pretends to represent 10% more work than it really does, then you'll have a 10% chance of finding a discrepancy, say where a fork's work total isn't the sum of its children's work totals, or where the previous node in the tree isn't actually the predecessor it specifies.
-This assumes the thief can't predict which random node you'll try to validate.
+If you’ve been fed a fake blockchain that pretends to represent 10% more work than it really does, then you’ll have a 10% chance of finding a discrepancy, say where a fork’s work total isn’t the sum of its children’s work totals, or where the previous node in the tree isn’t actually the predecessor it specifies.
+This assumes the thief can’t predict which random node you’ll try to validate.

 By validating several randomly chosen leafnodes this way, each in logarithmic time, you can achieve an arbitrarily high confidence level